takachaa/Users/README.md

 	•	Change Password.
 	•	Change Email (send recovery key to user email)

+## Requirements ##
+Yii 1.1 or above
+NOTICE: It does not meet Version 2 of Yii.

 ## Installation ##
 Please install according to the following procedure.